lupyuen/lupyuen.github.io/src/lte.md

 _LTE Modem Status goes High to Low when the LTE Modem is ready.
 Any gotchas?_

-We might not be able to read the LTE Modem Status reliably via GPIO Pin PH9.
+We might NOT be able to __read the LTE Modem Status reliably__ via GPIO Pin PH9.

-This will affect our NuttX Testing later.
+This will affect our NuttX Testing, as we'll soon see.

 [(More about this)](https://lupyuen.github.io/articles/lte#status-indication)